ferndopolis/react-native-braintree-paypal/README.md

-# react-native-braintree-card
+# react-native-braintree-paypal

-A react native interface for handling Braintree's card nonce creation, when using a custom credit card UI.
+A react native interface for handling Braintree's paypal nonce creation, when using a custom credit paypal UI.

 For those using the Braintree's v.zero SDK, check out [react-native-braintree](https://github.com/alawong/react-native-braintree).